ZIP Code™ Lookup - What are ZIP Codes & How To Find Them

 How to Read a ZIP Code

 Here is a ZIP Code example.
 After the first number in a ZIP Code is assigned based on the National Area, the USPS assigns the next two numbers according to a city.
 The USPS often assigns the first ZIP Code to a region's main town or city.
-After that, the ZIP Codes will proceed alphabetically
+After that, the ZIP Codes will proceed alphabetically.

 The first three digits of a ZIP Code together usually indicate the central mail processing facility, also referred to as a sec center or sectional center facility to which that ZIP Code belongs.
 This facility is the mail sorting and distribution center for a zone or area.
 Some sectional center facilities have multiple three-digit codes assigned to them.
-For example, the Northern Virginia sectional center facility in Merrifield is assigned ZIP Codes beginning in 220, 221, 222, and 223
+For example, the Northern Virginia sectional center facility in Merrifield is assigned ZIP Codes beginning in 220, 221, 222, and 223.

 The fourth and fifth digits of the ZIP Code represent the area of the city or town.
 For example, if a letter is received with a ZIP Code of 47722, the USPS can know that it's in Indiana (4), it's in Vanderburgh county (77), and it's in the area of the University of Evansville (22).

 ZIP Codes Are Lines; Not Shapes

 ZIP Codes are not drawn according to state boundaries.
 In fact, since they are designed only to increase mailing efficiency, ZIP Codes can and do cross county and state boundaries.
 For example: